Vince-C156/STELLAR/README.md

 ## Who am I
 Hi!, my name is Vince.
 I am an undergraduate researcher specializing in control with reinforcement learning (RL).
 Currently pursuing a Bachelor of Science in Computer Science at the University of California, Irvine, I am passionate about exploring the intersection of machine learning and control systems.
 My research focuses on leveraging RL techniques to develop intelligent control algorithms for various applications.
 I am fascinated by the potential of RL to enhance the capabilities of autonomous systems.
 Additionally I also hold strong experience in computer vision from object detection to computational geometry (3D reconstruction) through my senior design team UAV Forge, where I have held co-lead and lead responsibilities for the vision subteam.

+## Abstract
+We present a Proximal Policy Optimization (PPO) Reinforcement Learning algo- rithm for three-dimensional autonomous spacecraft trajectory planning.
+Specifically, we consider a chaser spacecraft performing a rendezvous and docking mission with a target spacecraft on a circular orbit.
+This reinforcement learning approach utilizes an actor and critic method to plan safe trajectories for the chaser spacecraft given constraints on its motion, including maximum thrust and line-of-sight constraints.
+We consider a fully actuated chaser spacecraft capable of applying continuous thrust in all three dimensions.
+Given this action space, we train a PPO model to perform rendezvous and docking maneuvers using spacecraft relative motion dynamics.
+We describe the training procedure and environment in detail and present results of nu- merous simulations showing that the trained model produces successful rendezvous and docking trajectories that satisfy line-of-sight constraints, even with significant random variations in initial conditions

 ## Final results published
 <div style="display: flex; justify-content: space-between;">
   <figure style="text-align: center; width: 20%;">